 The ski trails begin at 8,750 feet and rise all the way to 13,320 feet (with a little hiking).
 This happens in the San Juan Mountains too, some of the state’s steepest.

 After skiing, this Old West town is just waiting to be explored.
-Low key restaurants serve up world class fare.
+Low-key restaurants serve up fantastic fare.
 A separate mountain village offers even more options.
 Festivals happen nearly every weekend, keeping the spirits at a high all winter.
-This added to Telluride’s remote location, make it a truly special place to be.
+This added to Telluride’s remote location, making it a truly special place to be.

 4. Steamboat Springs